We can purchase virtually anything these days to simplify our lives as parents, right?

 Does knowing the exact bath temperature make one a better parent?

 Does not knowing and using the old-fashioned elbow method make one a reckless parent?

 Does wondering how many chemicals the warm bath tap water contains make one a weirdo?

 Because while I place my baby into the not-too-hot-not-too-cold bath, I would much rather know the answer to THAT.

 #11 CHANGING TABLE

-Honestly?
-I considered getting one of these before our first child was born.
-I mean, shopping carts are the perfect breeding ground for viruses and bacteria.
-And parasites.
+I totally considered getting one of these before our first child was born.
+Shopping carts are the perfect breeding ground for viruses and bacteria.
+And parasites!
 The ultimate of gross.

 practical lazy me won.
 But I have also since evolved into a firm believer of building immunity the natural way.
 Who knew?!

 The idea is good ‘cause – come on – who wants to bathe in sewer water?

 But the product is not.